-This information has been compiled and released in accordance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (the "Clery Act") and the Violence Against Women Reauthorization Act of 2013 (VAWA), and is produced by the Department of Public Safety.
+This information has been compiled and released in accordance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (the "Clery Act") and the Violence Against Women Reauthorization Act of 2013 (VAWA), and is produced by the Department of Public Safety with input from a variety of college departments including but not limited to Facilities Services, Residential Life, Title IX, Conduct, Human Resources, Business Services, Student Life, Student Activities, and Center for Health and Wellness.
 Electronic copies of the Annual Security and Fire Safety Report are distributed via email to all students, faculty, and staff at Middlebury College.
 Printed copies are available and are provided upon request at the Middlebury Department of Public Safety, 125 Main Street, Middlebury, VT 05753 (email: publicsafety@middlebury.edu or phone: 802.443.5133).
-The report may also be accessed on the Department of Public Safety's website.
+The report may also be accessed on the pepartment of Public Safety's website.

-All faculty, staff, and students play important roles in crime prevention.
+All faculty, staff, students, and visitors play important roles in crime prevention.
 By following safety policies and reporting suspicious or criminal activity to the appropriate authorities in a timely manner, community members can help reduce crime and increase safety.